rahul166/Quora-Insincere-Question-calssification/README.md

 1> (name of the submission) submission_my_real1.csv -> score 0.63633 (best) (Which is seen on leader board)

-best_score.py		(Without stemming)
-vis.py			(For EDA)
+Report.pdf -> is the report which describes different things we tried and all the machine learning models that we tried best_score.py		(Without stemming) vis.py			(For EDA)